 Mr. Marcus joined Time Warner Cable in August 2005 as Senior Executive Vice President, overseeing corporate groups including mergers and acquisitions, law, business affairs, programming and human resources.
 In January 2008, he assumed accountability for finance functions, adding Chief Financial Officer to his title.
 From 1998 until he joined Time Warner Cable, Mr. Marcus held various positions at Time Warner Inc., including Senior Vice President of Mergers and Acquisitions.
 From 1990 to 1997, he practiced law at Paul, Weiss, Rifkind, Wharton & Garrison, where Time Warner Inc. was his client.

 Mr. Marcus received a J.D. from Columbia Law School in 1990, where he was a Harlan Fiske Stone Scholar and an editor of the Columbia Law Review.
 He earned a B.A., magna cum laude, from Brown University in 1987.

-Mr. Marcus was elected to the Museum of the Moving Image Board of Trustees in August 2012.
-He also serves on the board of New Alternatives for Children (NAC), a New York City-based non-profit organization that provides support of birth, foster and adoptive families caring for children with special medical needs at home.
+Mr. Marcus serves on several boards including the National Cable & Telecommunications Association (NCTA), CableLabs, the Museum of the Moving Image and New Alternatives for Children (NAC), a New York City-based non-profit organization that provides support of birth, foster and adoptive families caring for children with special medical needs at home.